 Pekin is a medium-sized city located in the state of Illinois.
 With a population of 33,223 people and eight constituent neighborhoods, Pekin is the 54th largest community in Illinois.

-The per capita income in Pekin in 2010 was $24,931, which is middle income relative to Illinois, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,724 for a family of four.
+The per capita income in Pekin in 2010 was $25,012, which is middle income relative to Illinois and the nation.
+This equates to an annual income of $100,048 for a family of four.
 However, Pekin contains both very wealthy and poor people as well.

 The people who call Pekin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pekin residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pekin include Irish, English, Italian, and French .

 The most common language spoken in Pekin is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Russian.